ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 Replace Left-Most Random Bits with Increased Clock Precision (Method 3):
-: For UUIDv7, which has millisecond timestamp precision, it is possible to use any additional clock precision available on the system to substitute for random bits immediately following the timestamp.
+: For UUIDv7, which has millisecond timestamp precision, it is possible to use additional clock precision available on the system to substitute for up to 12 random bits immediately following the timestamp.
 This can provide values that are time-ordered with sub-millisecond precision, using however many bits are appropriate in the implementation environment.
   With this method, the additional time precision bits MUST follow the